broesler/broesler.github.io/about.md

 <p class="message" style="margin-top: 2rem" markdown=1>
-**Disclaimer** The views and opinions expressed on this site are solely my own, and do not necessarily represent those of Exponent, Inc. or its employees.
+**Disclaimer** The views and opinions expressed on this site are solely my own, and do not necessarily represent those of any of my professional affiliations.

 The information is presented without warranty.
 I assume no responsibility or liability for any errors or omissions in the content of this site.
 The